 The game use case is so obvious, we turned it into a proof of concept with Skybreach.

 - A house can be equipped on a plot of land.

 - A billboard can be equipped and then additionally community governed to earn yield to shareholders.

 - An avatar can equip a jacket.
 That jacket can have pockets which equip stuff, and slots for patches.

 - An NPC can be an NFT which has a personality-NFT installed, or a skill-NFT for sale.

 The RMRK spec supports theme interpolation.
 This allows for yet another layer of uniqueness to be applied to your NFTs without having to specifically design and develop them.

-A base will contain themes keyed by name, like so:
+A catalog will contain themes keyed by name, like so:

 These are variables that can contain any value - in this example they are colors.
 Then, an SVG itself can contain a placeholder data attribute that this variable is inserted into, but which has a default value of its own:

-Finally, the theme is selected as part of the resource being added to the NFT:
+Finally, the theme is selected as part of the asset being added to the NFT: